Grench6/ISL/README.md

 A small scripting language for automatization of GUI made in Java.
 You can automate almost anything with this tool, as long as you know what to look for.

 This scripting language was designed to be simple enough to be learned in just a few minutes, and still giving the user a complete toolbox to create whatever they need.
 Just remember: keep it simple, this is still a protoype.
+The full list of commands can be found [here](https://github.com/Grench6/ISL/blob/main/DOC.md).

 Key features: